Mircea Rednic: Managerial career

 Rednic's first coaching experience came in December 1998 at Rapid București, while he was still an active player.
 He was appointed caretaker manager for one Divizia A game after Mircea Lucescu left to train Inter Milan, securing a 3–0 victory against Universitatea Cluj.
 Rednic started working as a full-time coach in 2000 when he was appointed at Rapid to replace Anghel Iordănescu.
 He then moved to fellow Divizia A team FCM Bacău where he stayed only a few months, returning in 2002 to Rapid.

-His second spell at Rapid was one in which he won the first trophies of his coaching career, consisting of the 2002–03 Divizia A title, a Cupa României and two Supercupa României.
+Rednic's second spell at Rapid was one in which he won the first trophies of his coaching career.
+The first one was the 2001–02 Cupa României, following a 2–1 victory against Dinamo București in the final.
+Then he won the 2002 Supercupa României, after another 2–1 win over Dinamo.
+For the 2002–03 season, Rednic had Florin Bratu and Daniel Niculae form an offensive partnership, a move that proved to be successful as Rapid won the title.
+Subsequently, he led the team to win the 2003 Supercupa României by defeating once again Dinamo with a score of 1–0.
+He was close to helping Rapid get past Anderlecht in the 2003–04 Champions League second qualifying round after earning a 0–0 away draw in the first leg, but lost the second leg 2–3 despite leading 2–0 at halftime.
 Rapid dismissed him in the middle of the 2003–04 season while the club was still in the top positions, fighting to win the championship.

 Afterwards, Rednic had his first coaching experience outside Romania when he signed with Saudi Arabian side Al-Nassr where he spent a few months, bringing Adrian Neaga with him.
 He then returned in Romania as Universitatea Craiova's manager in the 2004–05 Divizia A season.
 After a 3–1 victory against Rapid, at the press conference following the game, he sang the chorus of a song made by the Romanian band Ca$$a Locco:"I'm so glad that you took the sting, I'm so glad that you lost!".
 That was a message to the leaders of Rapid who fired him.
 However, he resigned after a 1–1 draw against FCM Bacău in the 8th round of the championship.
-In 2005 he went to coach FC Vaslui in Divizia B, which he helped gain promotion to the first league, but refused to extend his contract at the end of the season.
+In 2005, Rednic went to coach FC Vaslui in Divizia B, which he helped gain promotion to the first league, but refused to extend his contract at the end of the season.
 After the first six rounds of the 2005–06 Divizia A season, he came back to the team, helping it avoid relegation.